Through your hands-on, clinical experiences you will learn the realities of working with patients, their families, and

 The nursing program curriculum is designed for direct entry, with nursing courses beginning in the first year and continuing sequentially for four years.
 Students entering Florida Southern with substantial college credits are encouraged to select a minor to enhance their education over the four years.

 We strongly encourage you to consider joining the Florida Southern College community with a different intended major.
-FSC offers several options for students who have an interest in working in the healthcare industry.
-A degree in healthcare administration combines business concepts with healthcare management practices to provide graduates the skills to take advantage of the growing demand for health care administrators.
+FSC offers other options for students who have an interest in working in the healthcare industry.
 Graduates of our Exercise Science program are prepared to move on to graduate programs in Occupational Therapy, Physical Therapy, and Exercise Physiology or enter directly into the workforce through the strength and conditioning concentration.
 If you plan to enroll at Florida Southern College, please speak with your Admission Counselor about changing your intended major.
 Your Admissions Counselor can be reached at the Office of Admissions at 863.274.4131.

 Our Joe K. and Alberta Blanton Nursing Building is a state-of-the-art facility, which houses wireless classrooms, a technologically advanced nursing skills lab, and a treatment simulation laboratory.

 You’ll find a chapter of the Florida Students Nursing Association, which offers opportunities for community service and professional development.
 We also support the Nursing Christian Fellowship (NCR) and STTI (Nursing Honor Society).